natcap/invest.users-guide/source/fisheries.rst

 Population Parameters
 ^^^^^^^^^^^^^^^^^^^^^

 4. **Population Model Type (required)**.
 Specifies whether the classes provided in the Population Parameters CSV file represent ages or stages.
 Age-based models (e.g. Spiny Lobster, Dungeness Crab) are separated by uniform, fixed-length time steps (usually representing a year).
-Stage-based models (e.g. White Shrimp) allow lifecycle-classes to have non-uniform durations based on the assumed resolution of the provided time step.
+Stage-based models (e.g. White Shrimp) allow stages to have non-uniform durations based on the assumed resolution of the provided time step.
 If the stage-based model is selected, the Population Parameters   CSV File must include a ‘Duration’ vector alongside the survival matrix that contains the number of time steps that each stage lasts.

 5. **Population Classes are Sex-Specific (required)**.
 Specifies whether or not the population classes provided in the Population Parameters File are distinguished by sex.